 PlugShare payments

-PlugShare does support “Pay with PlugShare” at participating locations, letting you activate, monitor, and pay in-app without needing another network app for those stations.
+PlugShare supports “Pay with PlugShare” at participating locations, letting you activate, monitor, and pay in-app without needing another network app for those stations.
+But payment coverage depends on which stations participate—PlugShare is still primarily known for discovery and community reliability.

 6) Roaming and interoperability